Man! I Feel Like a Woman!: Release history

-Usage in pop culture
+Usage in pop culture and Legacy

 The song was featured in a 2005 episode of America's Funniest Home Videos in a montage showing clips of women.
 The song was part of the soundtrack of Brazilian successful telenovela Laços de Família.
-American recording artist Britney Spears and actresses Zoe Saldana and Taryn Manning sang along to the track during Spears' first movie Crossroads (2002).
+American recording artist Britney Spears and actresses Zoe Saldaña and Taryn Manning sang along to the track during Spears' first movie Crossroads (2002).
 In that same year, it was performed by Molly Shannon in the form of a Christmas spoof in The Santa Clause 2.
 It was used to comic effect in a 2004 Chevrolet Colorado TV commercial, in which a group of men are traveling in one of the vehicles, and one of them begins singing along very enthusiastically with Twain's recording (from the female narrative), much to the discomfort of his friends.

 It also appeared to comedic effect in an episode of Limmy's Show, in which Limmy aka Brian Limond plays a woman dressed in leopard print halter top and leather skirt, attempting to corral the viewer into declaring "let's go, girls!" following the song's opening riff.
 On the third attempt, the camera appears to accelerate towards this character, striking her and propelling her across the Glasgow skyline.
 The woman finally falls to the ground after colliding with a tall building, revealing in the process that she is wearing a strap-on dildo beneath her skirt.
 The scene ends with the woman lying in great pain and embarrassment.

 Japanese-British singer Rina Sawayama also references "Man!
 I Feel Like a Woman!" in her 2022 song "This Hell", which begins with the line, "Let's go, girls".